 Criminal justice clients typically need drug rehabilitation because of their problems with drug and alcohol abuse.
 Due to the nature of the criminal justice system, there are specific steps and guidelines that must be adhered to in order to be admitted into a criminal justice substance abuse rehabilitation center or recovery program.
 The first step is to figure out the criminal justice clients eligibility.
 This step is completed by a panel of officials who determine how much and what type of substance abuse [[[rehabilitation is necessary.
 Often, the criminal justice clients obtain their drug treatment while they are incarcerated.
 For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in a sober living home or a therapeutic community.

-Self payment drug and alcohol rehabilitation programs are a great alternative to other types of treatment programs i.e. private medical insurance and state funded programs.
-Individuals who are capable of attending self payment programs pay for their entire rehab process out of pocket.
+Self payment substance abuse rehab centers are an outstanding alternative to other types of treatment facilities i.e. private medical insurance and state funded programs.
+People who are able to attend self payment programs pay for their entire treatment process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
 It just means that self payment is their primary method of covering the cost of their drug or alcohol treatment program.
-To learn more about self payment programs, make contact with a drug rehabilitation center and ask about their payment options.
-It is beneficial to contact several programs so that you have an understanding of your choices with regards to rehab options and payment options.
+To learn more about self payment programs, make contact with a drug rehabilitation facility and inquire as to their payment options.
+It is a good idea to contact several programs so that you have an understanding of your choices with regards to treatment options and payment methods.